Clinical Trial FAQ

 What makes TauRx's compound different to other drugs for Alzheimer's?

 Current symptomatic therapies for Alzheimer’s disease do not affect the progress of the disease itself, but only provide a temporary boost to mental function, with no long-term benefit.
 TauRx’s approach is based on Tau Aggregation Inhibitors (TAIs), in which a drug acts on the abnormal tangles of tau protein that form in the brain cells of people with Alzheimer’s disease, and prevents them from forming.
 TauRx TAIs act on the early stage pre-tangle tau aggregates that are thought to be particularly toxic to nerve cells.
 To our knowledge, no company other than TauRx has a TAI in late-stage clinical development.

 How do TauRx’s Tau Aggregation Inhibitors (TAIs) work?

-TAIs are one of the first treatments thought to attack an underlying cause of the disease rather than treating symptoms.
+TAIs act on the underlying cause of the disease rather than treating symptoms.
 In Alzheimer’s disease, tau tangles first destroy neurons critical for memory and then attack neurons in other parts of the brain as the tau aggregation process spreads from neuron to neuron throughout the brain.
 Tangles form first, and most severely, in the areas of the brain that are most critical for memory.
 TAIs work by preventing formation of the tangles that cause dementia.